-At last the Zinnia has come into its own.
+At last, the Zinnia has come into its own.
 Because it is of easy culture and does well for anyone, it has in the past been admired less than it deserves.
 Recently the seed growers of California have developed enormous flowers of unusual shapes and with excellent colors.
-We may now obtain clear rose, rich purple, golden yellows, the palest cream colored sorts, as well as salmon, orange and crimson.
+We may now obtain clear rose, rich purple, golden yellows, the palest cream-colored sorts, as well as salmon, orange, and crimson.
 Note that the catalogs are listing curled and crested sorts and wonderful new giant-flowered varieties, measuring 7 and 8 inches across.
-In the opposite direction there are charming dwarf sorts which produce small flowers that cover the plants.
-The taller sorts are three feet in height while the dwarf varieties, known as Tom Thumb, Pompon or Lilliputian Zinnias (all of these are forms of Zinnia elegans), are only a foot tall.
+In the opposite direction, there are charming dwarf sorts that produce small flowers that cover the plants.
+The taller sorts are three feet in height while the dwarf varieties, known as Tom Thumb, Pompon, or Lilliputian Zinnias (all of these are forms of Zinnia elegans), are only a foot tall.

 There is, however, another species, Z. haageana, the Orange Z., which is dwarf.
-Its flowers are commonly shades of orange, but many new colors are advertised.
-There is also a type with star like, narrow petaled flowers known as Stellata hybrids.
+Its flowers are common shades of orange, but many new colors are advertised.
+There is also a type with star-like, narrow petaled flowers known as Stellata hybrids.
 This attractive dwarf form is offered in all colors.

-USE.
-The modern Zinnias, though stiff, may be effectively arranged for home decoration and show up most effectively under artificial light.
+The modern Zinnias, though stiff, maybe effectively arranged for home decoration and show up most effectively under artificial light.
 There are many pure colors and as these usually combine well, the effects possible are charming.
 In Texas, Mrs. J. C. Darnell reports that her Zinnias grow 8 feet tall.
 She says that, in arranging long-stemmed sorts, it is wise to remove all leaves, as the flowers last longer.
-For low bowls the dwarf sorts are superior to the larger flowered tall varieties.
-They need no added green to set them off, forthe Zinnia is well furnished with foliage.
+For low bowls, the dwarf sorts are superior to the larger flowered tall varieties.
+They need no added green to set them off, for the Zinnia is well furnished with foliage.